Gifted Girls Only - Off the Deep End

-It was the same doll, but the paint was faded and scratches marred the cheeks and eyes.
+It was the same doll, but the paint was faded, and scratches marred the cheeks and eyes.
 There was a chip off the doll’s ear, and stains darkened the hands.
 I passed the phone to Allison.

 “Amazing.”
 Allison’s braids flew as she turned to Hailey.
 “Is that your hobby, restoring old dolls?”

 Hailey lost the battle with the tears.
-Allison rose off the couch so Yazmin could slide over and comfort her friend.
+Allison rose from the couch so Yazmin could slide over and comfort her friend.
 Allison took the doll’s head from Hailey and returned it to the case.
 As she did, Allison noticed the dirty, ragged stuffed torso.
 She lifted it, grimacing with disgust.

 “Does this thing go to that doll?”

 Hailey nodded and sniffed.
 “It did, but I’m making a new body from scratch.
 The old one’s too far gone.
 I’ve never done a body from scratch before, so I’m winging it.”